CactuseSecurity/firewall-orchestrator/documentation/importer/importer-single-parameter.md

-                      (when you do not have a test device handy) -no-cleanup          - do not delete temporary files (.config, .csv) after import completed (for debugging purposes) -debug=x             - set debug level for import to x
+                      (when you do not have a test device handy) -no-cleanup          - do not delete temporary files (.config, .csv) after import completed (for debugging purposes) -debug=x             - set debug level for import to x -configfile=/path/to/file - import directly from local (R8x) config file, do not copy
 ```